Pocket Git Guide

 <pathspec> describes the file or even files (wildcards allowed), which should be deleted.

-git rm <pathspec> afterwards, in order to have the file be removed from the index, as it is already removed from the file system.
+git rm <pathspec> afterward, to have the file be removed from the index, as it is already removed from the file system.

 If you rename a file in your command shell with